aerospike-examples/UseCases/AdTech/RealTime/README.md

 This command will download necessary dependencies, compile the code, and package the application into a JAR file.

 ### Configure Aerospike
 If you haven't already, start an Aerospike server.
-There are 2 supported ways of doing this: Using native Aerospike, or using Aerospike Cloud.
+There are 2 supported ways of doing this: Using native Aerospike or using Aerospike Cloud.

 #### Using native Aerospike
 Define a namespace in your application configuration.
 The code uses `rtb` as a default namespace.
 You can modify this in these classes: